CesiumGS/3d-tiles/specification/Styling/README.md

 #### style.defines

-A dictionary object of defined [`expression`](#reference-expression) strings mapped to a variable name that may be referenced throughout the style.
-If an expression references a defined variable, it is replaced with the result of the corresponding evaluated expression.
+A dictionary object of [`expression`](#reference-expression) strings mapped to a variable name key that may be referenced throughout the style.
+If an expression references a defined variable, it is replaced with the evaluated result of the corresponding expression.

 * **Type**: `object`
 * **Required**: No